khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

 ## Unique Key VS. Primary Key

-Simple, primary keys can not have nulls, but unique keys can have nulls.
+The difference is simple, but important - primary keys can not have nulls, while unique keys can have nulls.
 Also, there can only be one primary key while there can be many unique keys.

 Why are we using char instead of varchar or nchar?
 Well char is a fixed character length, while varchar is flexible.
-The n in ncode, on the other hand, makes it so non-english inputs work - however, this means unicode is supporting which will make each char 2 bytes.
+While I'm at it let me tell you that the n in "ncode", on the other hand, makes it so non-english inputs work - however, this means unicode is supported which will make each char 2 bytes, thus increasing computational load.

 ## How can we increase the performance of our MS SQL query?